eddelbuettel/tint/README.md

 ### License

-GPL-3 for my parts and the code from [tufte](https://cran.r-project.org/package=tufte), mostly MIT for what comes from Dave Liepman and Jef Lippiat.
+GPL-3 for our parts and the code from [tufte](https://cran.r-project.org/package=tufte), mostly MIT for what comes from Dave Liepman and Jef Lippiat.